-family leads back to the disintegrating and destructive aspects of the work and love which generates it.
+Lee's resistance to the to the integrating warmth of his family leads back to the disintegrating and destructive aspects of the work and love which generates it.
 The work of the family unites them in bitter hostility to the union and the loggers who are not members of the family.
-This hostility erupts at meeting where the unionists demands just a "fair share" of the product of their labor, and the contractors scream at them their demands for the right to run their businesses as they choose. contractors) Their attitude is that of old Henry, who built house, mill and them by the same means . business by brute force and intends to keep it that wax shouts at the union official who ferrets out the family secrets, "I never yet rose to see the GODDAM day I weren't up to RUNNING my own SONVABITCHING affairs and if any BASTARD thinks. $^{\prime\prime}$ (p.94) There is no need to finish the sentence, but in fact neither unionists nor owners run their own affairs.
-They product are ultimately controlled by the big mills like he to which Pacific Lumber, that Hank sells his logs 🕶 to break the strike.
-The unity which work can bring locally between men and nature is broken by the wider culture of money which dominates Yet men continue to resist this domination with the bawdy and violent integrity that marks the Stamper family.
+This hostility erupts at the meeting where the unionists demands just a "fair share" of the product of their labor, and the contractors scream at them their demands for the right to run their businesses as they choose.
+Their attitude is that of old Henry, who built house, mill and business by brute force and intends to keep it that way.
+As he shouts at the union official who ferrets out the family secrets' "I reven at rose to see the GODDAM day I weren't up to RUNNING my own GOWMABITCHING affairs and if any BASTARD thinks. (p.94) There is no need to finish the sentence, but in fact neither unionists nor owners run their own affairs.
+They and their product are ultimately controlled by the big mills like the Wakenda Facific Lumber that Mank sells his logs to to break the strike.
+The unity which work can bring locally between men and nature is broken by the wider culture of money which dominates both.
+Yet men continue to resist this domination with the bawdy and violent integrity that marks the Stamper family.
 While they fail to make the world their own, they succeed in making their own world.

 This world however remains vulnerable both to the divided culture of work and to the disrupting force of passion, of Eros.

-This force by its nature duplications, generating both the nurture which binds people together and the violence which destroys them.

-Old Henry embodies this force in his fierce individualism, which of Rock that drives him to dominate or destroy the forest, townsfolk, and his women.
-Hank inherits this forces, and Leland tries to escape it, but both are implicated.
-Both are heirs to constant movement west which first brought the Stampers to Hank first completes this journey by way of the war in Korea and the return across the plains, where he meets and marries Leland's mother tries to remove him to safety in the east, but after her suicide he responds to his brother's invitation, making his return journey in a drug-crazed trip by Once back together at home, there is no further place for either brother to go.
-Just as there are no new lands to find, old forests to continue logging and old conflicts resolve.
-Their grandfather had fled back east, their father had stayed to build the business, but the brothers must resolve future.
+This force by its nature duplicitous, generating both the nurture which binds people together and the violence which destroys them.
+Old Henry embodies this force in his fierce individualism, which that drives him to dominate or destroy the forest, the townsfolk, and his women.
+Hank inherits this forced, and Leland tries to escape it, but both are implicated.
+Both are heirs to the constant movement west which first brought the Stampers to Gregon.
+Hank first completes this journey by way of the war in Korea and the return across the plains where he meets and marries Leland's mother tries to remove him to safety in the Vivian. east, but after her suicide he responds to his brother's invitation, making his return journey in a drug-crazed trip by bus.
+Once back together at home, there is no further place for either brother to go.
+Just as there are no new lands to find, only old forests to continue logging and old conflicts to Their grandfather had fled back east, their father had rescive. stayed to build the business, but the brothers must resolve its future.
 At first, Hank is able to use his strength to hold everything together in the old ways despite the challenge of new men and new ideas.
-The family keeps the business going in defiance of the union, Hank sustains the house for his father. wife, cousin, cousin's wife and cousin's children.
-Lee's return seems te him to complete this community, but in fact proves that its solidity rests on an illusion.
+The family keeps the business going in defiance of the union.
+Hank sustains the house for his father, wife, cousin, cousin's wife and cousin's children.
+Lee's return seems to him to complete this community, but in fact proves that its solidity rests on an illusion.